PM-Notes/Prince2/README.md

   - Quality standard
   - Within Cost, Time and Effort targets
   - In support of the agreed benefits
-5. That the project manageent team is focused on delivery within the tolerances
+5. That the project management team is focused on delivery within the tolerances

 ## Managing Product Delivery (MP)

 Purpose "Control the link between the PM and the Team Manager or Managers, by agreeing the requirements for acceptance, execution and delivery"

 - Where the Team undertake the work itself
-- The Team Managers can be internat or external
+- The Team Managers can be internal or external
 - The planned products are delivered to expectations and within tolerance
-- Work on products alocated to the team are authorised and agreed
+- Work on products allocated to the team are authorised and agreed

 ### MP Process Objectives (5)
 1. That the work on products allocated to the team is authorised and agreed.
-2. That the TEam Managers, team members and Suppliers are clear about:
+2. That the Team Managers, team members and Suppliers are clear about:
   - What will be produced
   - What is the expected effort, cost or timescales
-3. That the planned products are delivered to expectations and withi tolerances
+3. That the planned products are delivered to expectations and within tolerances
 4. That accurate progress information is provided to the PM at an agreed frequency (to ensure expectations are managed).

 ### The MP process comprises of 3 activities: